start-react/native-starter-kit/README.md

 No need of reinventing the wheel.
 To have immediately something to continue building on, it would be best to start from some starter kit for getting React Native - based applications off the ground in a hurry.

-This is a starter kit that you can install on the fly to get the basic plumping of React Native with NativeBase, Redux and CodePush.
+This is a starter kit that you can install on the fly to get the basic plumbing of React Native with NativeBase, Redux and CodePush.

 *Find out more [Free React JS Themes](http://www.startreact.com/) and [React Native Themes](http://www.startreact.com/).*